Jean-Louis Leonetti

 Jean-Louis Leonetti (14 July 1938 – 2 August 2020) was a French football player and manager.

 Early and personal life

 Born in Marseille, his brother Henri was also a footballer.

 Career

 Leonetti played as a defender and midfielder for Marseille, Nice, Le Havre, Rouen, Bordeaux, Aix, Angoulême, Paris Saint-Germain and Paris FC.

-After retiring as a player he managed Paris Saint-Germain B and SMUC.
+After retiring as a player he managed Paris Saint-Germain B.